mapbender/mapbender-documentation/en/functions/misc/html.rst

 * Variable: **group.title**

-The group of a user can not be defined in a single expression, because Twig 1.40 only supports the map-filter in higher versions.
+The group of a user cannot be defined in a single expression, because Twig 1.40 only supports the map-filter in higher versions.
 In order to integrate this variable, a loop will be used:

 .. code-block:: yaml